haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 • Attack rolls against the creature have advantage.
 • Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 359

 Appendix PH-B:
 Fantasy-Historical